rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

-To prevent disclosure of the host IP address to the application in this scenario, statistics related to ICE candidates MUST NOT contain the the IP address of any peer-reflexive candidate, unless that IP has already been learned through signaling of a candidate with the same address and either the same or a different port; this includes cases where the signaled candidate is discarded as redundant according to
+To prevent disclosure of the host IP address to the application in this scenario, statistics related to ICE candidates MUST NOT contain the IP address of any peer-reflexive candidate, unless that IP has already been learned through signaling of a candidate with the same address and either the same or a different port; this includes cases where the signaled candidate is discarded as redundant according to